auth0/auth0-servlet/README.md

 * `com.auth0.redirect_on_authentication_error`: Defines the path to call when the user tries to access a protected endpoint without logging in first.
 Must be defined in the **local Filter scope**.
 * `com.auth0.domain`: Auth0 Domain.
 Can be defined either in the local or the global Servlet context.
 * `com.auth0.client_id`: Auth0 Client ID.
 Can be defined either in the local or the global Servlet context.
 * `com.auth0.client_secret`: Auth0 Client Secret.
+It will also be used to verify the tokens with the `HS256` algorithm in case the Implicit Grant flow is enabled and no certificate file path is present.
 Can be defined either in the local or the global Servlet context.

 **Optional:**
 * `com.auth0.allow_post`: Whether requests with POST method are accepted or not.
 The value must be `true` to be considered enabled.
 Must be defined in the **local Servlet scope**.
 * `com.auth0.use_implicit_grant`: Whether requests without an authorization code should be allowed or not.
 The value must be `true` to be considered enabled.
 Must be defined in the **local Servlet scope**.
-* `com.auth0.certificate`: Whether requests with POST method are accepted or not.
-The value must be `true` to be considered enabled.
+* `com.auth0.certificate`: The path relative to the `webapp` folder where the PEM file containing the RSA Public Key or Certificate is located, in case the Implicit Grant flow is enabled.
+The `RS256` algorithm will be used to verify the tokens.
 Must be defined in the **local Servlet scope**.

 #### Implicit Grant